NicChr/cheapr/cran-comments.md

 Updated to version 1.4.0

-Regarding the CRAN check note:

-This package makes use of the non-API call to DATAPTR in limited areas where performance is crucial and its usage is deemed safe.
-The macros 'UNSAFE_STRING_PTR' and 'UNSAFE_VECTOR_PTR' are aliases for DATAPTR and are named as such to signal that these pointers are to be used with care.
-I hope that this is not an issue for the purposes of publishing to CRAN.

 We checked 3 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

  * We saw 0 new problems